AnilDaoud/exp/_posts/2018-11-04-hk-pollution-deep-dive.markdown

 ![png](../../../../assets/hkaqi/output_16_1.png)

-So looks like weaker numbers around the middle of the year.
+So it looks like weaker numbers around the middle of the year, higher pollution around year end.
 Let's plot weekly boxes for last two years:

 ```python